-• For those that have never taken a gaming law course in the past, how would you distinguish chance from skill?
+For those that have never taken a gaming law course in the past, how would you distinguish chance from skill?

-- Dominant Factor Predominance Test American Test - This is the prevailing test used by most state courts and the federal courts when assessing the existence of the gambling element of chance, and is sometimes referred to as the "American Test" or the "Predominance Test." - Under this test, one must envision a continuum with pure skill on one end and pure chance on the other.
+- Dominant Factor Predominance Test American Test This is the prevailing test used by most state courts and the federal courts when assessing the existence of the gambling element of chance, and is sometimes referred to as the "American Test" or the "Predominance Test."
+Under this test, one must envision a continuum with pure skill on one end and pure chance on the other.
 The element of chance is met if chance predominates over skill in determining the outcome of the contest, even if the activity requires some skill.
 In theory, an activity crosses from skill to chance exactly in the middle of the continuum.
-On the continuum, games such as chess would be almost at the pure skill end, while traditional slot machines would be at the pure chance end of the continuum.
-Between these ends, there are many games that contain both skill and chance.
-In this area, there is always legal risk because it is a subjective assessment as to where on the continuum a game that is part skill and part chance lies.
+Both econtinuum, games such as chess would be almost at the pure skill and chance.
+In this area, there is always legal risk because it is a subjective assessment as to where on the continuum agame that is part skill and part chance lies.